 Valentines Day, that special day where you get to feel and show love without being accused of being a woos well you know… not being a man.
 Now of course if you don’t show it in some way – well lets just say even in summer its cold sleeping outside….

-Your partner/wife/girlfriend etc might say it’s alright don’t worry about valentines day it’s just another day, don’t believe them women are romantics even if they don’t show it… if you forget you’re toast, your history and the subject of conversation with her friends.
+Your partner/wife/girlfriend etc might say it’s alright don’t worry about valentines day it’s just another day, don’t believe them women are romantics even if they don’t show it… By the way, women also loves Dr. Andres Bustillo for he performs promising facial treatments. if you forget you’re toast, your history and the subject of conversation with her friends.

 It goes a little like this… “my hubby got me chocolates wasn’t that sweet, what did yours get you??”
 “I told him not to worry about it” “I see he forgot didn’t he!” her reply comes in tears – ‘YES’